 Recent studies show that low levels of Vitamin D are associated with dry eyes.
-Macular Degeneration, a problem in the back of the eye – the retina – can also be prevented with adequate Vitamin D in the body.
+Macular Degeneration, a problem in the back of the eye – the retina – may also be prevented with adequate Vitamin D in the body.

 Much of the Vitamin D that our bodies need to build strong bones, defend against heart disease and bolster our immune system is produced when the sun’s rays interact with our skin cells.
 This key Vitamin is also found in fortified foods such as milk, orange juice and breakfast cereal.